OrdnanceSurvey/Mask_RCNN/README.md

+***edits still in progress***

+This is an implementation of Matterport's Mask RCNN model used to detect caravan footprints from OS imagery.
+The project was carried out using OS Imagery, and a shapefile of caravan polygons from OS core data (i.e. not publically released), however it can be replicated using other imagery (e.g. OpenStreetMap or otherwise) and your own caravan polygons.

+Additions to original Mask_RCNN found under 'samples/caravans' and include:
+* georeferencing_image_tiles.ipynb
+* making_training_data.ipynb for data preparation
+* label_masks.ipynb for labelling output masks in making_training_data.ipynb
+* caravan.py file for the 'train' file
+* accuracy_metrics.ipynb for checking model's accuracy, F1 scores and confusion matrices

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.